divnix/std/ARCHITECTURE.md

 In order to bring the powers of store based reproducible packaging to colleagues and friends, we need to maneuver around the ecosystem's pitfalls:

 - _Use nix only where it is best suited_ &mdash; a Nix maximalist approach may be an innate condition to some of us, but to build bridges we deeply recognize and value other perspectives and don't dismiss them as ignorance.
-- _Disrupt where disruption is necessary_ &mdash; the Nix ecosystem has a fairly rigid set of principles and norms that we don't think always apply in our use cases.
+- _Disrupt where disruption is necessary_ &mdash; the Nix ecosystem has a fairly rigid set of principles and norms that we don't think always apply in every use case.
 - _Look left, right, above and beyond_ &mdash; our end-to-end perspective commands us to actively seek and reach out to other projects and ecosystems to compose our value chain; there's no place for the "not invented here"-syndrome.

 ## Scope